Multiple deployments for session-based games

 PROJECT_PATH needs to be the name of your Unreal project folder (usually “Game”).

 GAME_NAME needs to be the same name as your Unreal Project

-Before launching a cloud deployment, you must upload your server-worker and client-worker assemblies to the cloud.
+Before launching a cloud deployment, you must upload your assembly, which contains your server-worker and client-worker.
 To do this:

 - Open a terminal window and navigate to

 <assembly_name>is a name you create here for the upload (for example “myassembly”).